 Photo: Tim Mossholder

 I for one think all gender restrooms are the best when feasible.
 I also understand that for large venues it becomes more difficult to have a ton of individual bathrooms.
 When that isn’t possible at least consider a few single-occupancy restrooms that allow those who do not identify as male or female to use them without feeling uncomfortable.

 We use registration forms for various reasons.
 Maybe you have a workshop, conference, or charity dinner coming up.
 You want to get the demographics information so you can see what your audience looks like.
 However, registration forms have moved from selecting Mr. or Mrs. as the title.
 To be more inclusive, consider allowing each person to enter their own title.

 Pay Attention To Your Event Location

 If you are hosting an event, location is critical for obvious reasons.
-One thing to consider is whether or not that venue is LGBTQ friendly.
+One thing to consider is whether or not that venue is open to LGBTQ inclusive events.
 Using weddings to provide another example, not all churches support gay marriage.
 Hosting an event at their location may send a sour note to those in the gay community who would have attended if not for the venue’s position.

 Event Will Call Procedures

 There are tons of events that have a Will Call for guests who purchase tickets and want to pick them up at the venue.
 Concerts, plays, baseball games all offer this option.
 It’s critical that if you have a check in that you understand some attendees might not match the name on their ID.
 This is important to the transgender community.